Ameobea/homepage/notes/content/posts/self-hosted-ngrok-alternative.md

 ### Server Configuration

 Setting it up turned out to be pretty simple.
-I have a dedicated server on which I host [all my websites and services](https://cprimozic.net/blog/my-selfhosted-websites-architecture/), and I set up an instance of frpc there via Docker:
+I have a dedicated server on which I host [all my websites and services](https://cprimozic.net/blog/my-selfhosted-websites-architecture/), and I set up an instance of frps there via Docker:

 ```sh
 docker run -d --name frps \